Contacting a prisoner

 You can’t phone a prisoner, but in emergency situations we may pass a message on to them.

-A prisoner can ask to have your phone number put on their approved call list—they can then phone you.
+A prisoner can ask to have your phone number put on their approved call list.
+Centre staff will phone you first to get your permission and, if approved, the prisoner can phone you.
+Your calls will be recorded.

 Search for prison locations and contact details.